approov/quickstart-maui-httpclient/SHAPES-EXAMPLE.md

 ### ADD YOUR SIGNING CERTIFICATE TO APPROOV
 You should add the signing certificate used to sign apps so that Approov can recognize your app as being official.

 Codesigning must also be enabled, if you need assistance please check [Microsoft's codesigning support](https://docs.microsoft.com/en-us/xamarin/ios/deploy-test/provisioning/) or [Android deploy signing](https://docs.microsoft.com/en-us/xamarin/android/deploy-test/signing/?tabs=macos).
-Make sure you have selected the correct project (Shapes.App.iOS), build mode (Release) and target device (Generic Device) settings.

 ### Android
 Add the local certificate used to sign apps in Android Studio.
 The following assumes it is in PKCS12 format: